binzam/vs-colorcode/README.md

 ## Extension Settings

 This extension stores your colors and projects in VS Code's global settings.
 No external accounts required.

 ---

-## Contributing

-Pull requests and suggestions are welcome!
-Please open an issue or PR on GitHub.

----